Flexity Outlook (Toronto): Prototypes

-Revenue vehicles
+Introduction into service

 Beginning in 2013, the Flexity Outlook streetcars were tested on several routes, in a variety of weather conditions.

 In July 2014, a labour strike started at the Bombardier Thunder Bay plant.
 TTC spokesman Brad Ross said that despite the strike, the new vehicles would enter service on time even if there was only one new vehicle ready for fare service.
 Bombardier workers voted to accept a new contract on September 12, 2014.
 The Bombardier plan had been to roll out a new vehicle every three weeks, but the company stated that measures would be taken to roll out three new vehicles per month until production was back on schedule.
+From 2014, Bombardier had supply chain problems resulting in situations of having too many of some components and shortages of others; the shortages resulted in production delays.
+Each vehicle consisted of roughly 10,000 components.

-The Flexity streetcars 4400 and 4403 entered service on August 31, 2014, on the 510 Spadina streetcar line.
+Flexity Outlook streetcars 4400 and 4403 entered service on August 31, 2014, on the 510 Spadina streetcar line.
 Streetcar 4403 was delivered on May 31, 2014.
-The TTC had hoped to start with six Flexity vehicles in service but had to settle for just two because of production problems including the Bombardier labour strike.
+The TTC had hoped to start with six Flexity Outlook vehicles in service but had to settle for just two because of production problems including the Bombardier labour strike.

-From 2014, Bombardier had supply chain problems resulting in situations of having too many of some components and stock-outs of others, the latter resulting in production delays.
-Each vehicle consisted of roughly 10,000 components.

 In September 2014, a month after the rollout of fare service on the Spadina line, riders of other routes expressed jealousy and impatience over the delay before new vehicles were ready to serve their routes.

 Before putting a newly delivered streetcar into service, the TTC tested its components, performed 600 km of test running on the street, and installed the Presto fare machines.
-If the testing went well, the TTC released the new streetcar into service.
+If the testing went well, the TTC would release the new streetcar into revenue service.